 On August 30, 2019, the Company closed on its operating company/property company ("OpCo-PropCo") transaction with MIP to acquire Bluebird Network, LLC ("Bluebird").
 MIP operates within the Macquarie Infrastructure and Real Assets division of Macquarie Group.
 Bluebird's network consists of approximately 178,000 fiber strand miles in the Midwest across Missouri, Kansas, Illinois and Oklahoma.
-In the transaction, Uniti purchased the Bluebird operations.
+In the transaction, Uniti purchased the Bluebird fiber network and MIP purchased the Bluebird operations.
 In addition, Uniti sold Uniti Fiber's Midwest operations to MIP, while Uniti retains its existing Midwest fiber network.
 Uniti acquired the fiber network of Bluebird for \$320.8 million, which included transaction costs of \$1.8 million.
 Uniti funded \$175 million in cash and \$144 million from pre-paid rent received from MIP at closing.
 The pre-paid rent is recorded within deferred revenue on our Consolidated Balance Sheet.
 In connection with the sale of the Company's Midwest operations, we received total upfront cash of approximately \$37 million, including related pre-paid rent received from MIP at closing.
 Concurrently with the closing of these transactions, Uniti has leased the Bluebird fiber network and its Midwest fiber network on a combined basis to MIP, under a long-term triple net lease (the "Bluebird Lease").
 The Bluebird Lease is reported within the results of our Leasing segment.
-The Midwest operations that was sold to MIP was previously reported in our Fiber Infrastructure segment.